parappayo/basic-jwt-wsgi/README.md

 ## Data Schema

 A table with username, password, and JWT grants is assumed.
-The passwords must be [salted](https://en.wikipedia.org/wiki/Salt_(cryptography)) and hashed, for which a cli tool is provided.
+The passwords must be [salted](https://en.wikipedia.org/wiki/Salt_(cryptography)) and hashed.

 Setup instructions for Postgres will be provided, and Mongo if I feel like it.